junxit/us-congress-bills-116/metadata.md

 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with a preamble.
 Without written report.
 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with a preamble.
 Without written report.
 - 2020-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 470.
+- 2020-06-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S2922; text: 02/27/2020 CR S1234)
+- 2020-06-11 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S2922; text: 02/27/2020 CR S1234)